 1. restrict oneself to small amounts or particular food to lose weight.
 "I began dieting again."

 a unique food course to which a person restricts themselves, either to lose weight or for medical reasons.
 "I'm going on a diet."

 It’s interesting to note that the word "restrict" is used as, for most people, it isn’t an enjoyable ordeal to restrict oneself from anything.

 The problem with the modern world is that if restriction results in a positive thinking pattern based on weight loss, the individual is at risk of slipping into unhealthy habits and patterns.
 This is unfortunate considering that most restrictive diets are veiled in a message of “health”.

 This isn’t to say that weight loss can't improve health in some individuals - if a person is to become ill and a doctor advises that weight loss will help with the healing of the illness or their overall health, it is best to go with that advice.

 This is more so an acknowledgement of the urge in so many individuals to want to lose weight, be that due to unrealistic ideals portrayed in the media or just comparisons of self to others daily, which is an easy cycle to fall into.

-It’s mentioned a lot nowadays and you may be tired of hearing it, but it’s worth reiterating that we are all unique; if we all ate the same things and did the same fitness training every day, we would all look vastly different.
-This is due to many factors such as your metabolism, genetics, height - so on and so forth.
+It’s mentioned a lot nowadays, and you may be tired of hearing it, but it’s worth reiterating that we are all unique; if we all ate the same things and did the same fitness training every day, we would all look vastly different.
+This is due to many factors such as your metabolism, genetics, height, and so on.

 More focus needs to be shed on viewing oneself positively and uniquely.
 Although this has become more common in this day and age with the trend towards self-care, self-love and acceptance, this shouldn’t be something that’s just encouraged every day; it should simply be the baseline of universal existence.